 Through a court order, a child may file for emancipation before graduating high school or attaining age 18.
 In some cases, the child leaves home, joins the military, or gets married and is capable of supporting himself.
 The parent paying child support can terminate the payments early as they’re under no legal duty to support the child.

 During the divorce process, some parents voluntarily sign a written statement, agreeing to the child support over 18.
 This voluntary support is usually to cover the cost of college fees.
 If you sign such an agreement, it becomes legally enforceable.

 If you fail to make such payments, the other parent can take you to court, and a judge will order you to make the payment.
 One reason to hire family law specialist Sydney, is to avoid signing an agreement you end up regretting.

 Exceptions for Disabled Children

-Mental or physical disability can prevent a child from being independent, and Pennsylvania law considers that.
+Mental or physical disability can prevent a child from being independent, and Sydney NSW law considers that.
 According to the law, child support payments over 18 years and high school for disabled or special needs children.

 In some cases, the payment may count as income for the child, making him/her ineligible for government disability benefits.
 As a parent, you might need to discuss with your lawyer to know your options.